 Displays an interesting collection of artefacts representing the history and evolution of Vietnamese people and culture.

 Zoological & Botanical Garden

 Founded by JB Louis Pierre, a French tropical botanist in 1965 and covering a 20 hectare area.
 It has seen better days.

 Cu Chi Tunnels

 250km tunnel network that was used for operations against the US during the Vietnam wars.
-Located about a 1 hour drive from the city.
+Located about a one-hour drive from the city.

 Dai Nam Tourist Cultural Historical Zone